lunar0x4/account-gens/README.md

 This is for educational purposes only - use at your own risk.

 # How To Use
-1. Make sure you have python installed
+1. Make sure you have python installed.
-2. `pip install -r requirements.txt`
+2. Run `pip install -r requirements.txt`
-3. `python3 main.py`
+3. Then run `python3 main.py`